The world of supplementation is an industry that is constantly under fire from both experts and consumers, and most of the time for good reason.

 You know that burning feeling you get when exercise becomes extreme as our body tries to keep up with the demand of the effort?
 Well, that’s the accumulation of hydrogen ions and other fatiguing by-products (not lactic acid though, that myth was busted ages ago).

 What carnosine does is it acts as a buffer between muscular contraction and the fatigue-inducing metabolites, delaying overall muscular fatigue.

 To put it short, beta alanine helps to improve your endurance both on and off the ice by keeping the acidity (pH level) within your muscle cells balanced.

 The good part?

 Beta alanine works best in anaerobic capacity scenarios, making it bring about its most beneficial effect both in and out of the gym for hockey players energy system specific performance demands.

 Dosing with beta alanine is simple.
-2-5g per day and can be taken at any time of the day, doesn’t need to be around your workout and is best absorbed when taken with a meal.
+2-5g per day and can be taken at any time of the day, it doesn’t need to be around your workout — and it is best absorbed when taken with a meal.

 Top Hockey Supplements Wrap Up

-In conclusion, these are my top three supplements for improving performance both in and out of the gym for hockey athletes although there are other products out there that work as well.
-In my Next Level Performance system, I wrote up a large section on “Situational Stack Options”.
+In conclusion, these are my top four supplements for improving performance both in and out of the gym for hockey athletes — although there are other products out there that work as well.
+These are just the Top 4.

-This is why I offered up my top 10 supplementation research tips to go along with this article, if Next Level Performance isn’t in the cards for you I would strongly encourage you do the proper research necessary in order to customize your nutritional approach.
+This is why I offered up my top 10 supplementation research tips to go along with this article.
+If our Hockey Training Programs aren’t in the cards for you, I would strongly encourage you do the proper research necessary in order to customize your nutritional approach.